The Hybrid Press Brake is the latest evolution of bending in the current market.

 This means that the thermal range during operation does not affect the movement of the crossbar at all.

-2. Higher speed, the hybrid system allows fast and precise crossbar movements.
+The hybrid system allows fast and precise crossbar movements.

 Even if the speed of execution is not only this, it is above all having to make fewer checks and adjustments on the parts produced in order to streamline the process infinitely, increasing productivity exponentially.

-3. Reduced consumption, it is also under this aspect that the hybrid system gives the best of itself.
+It is also under this aspect that the hybrid system gives the best of itself.

 When you turn on a traditional press you can easily understand that the energy absorption is huge and constant, because of the hydraulic pump that remains always running.